josdion/subbuzz/README.md

 * [Subsunacs.net](http://subsunacs.net)
 * [Yavka.net](http://www.yavka.net)
 * [YIFY Subtitles](http://yifysubtitles.live)
+> [!NOTE]
+> Only opensubtitles.com domain is supported and not others.
 ## Installation
 - Repository (Jellyfin only):
   - Add to the list this URL: